-- Do as many practice problems as you can including from the posted practice exam, from this review sheet, the books, the quizzes, the homeworks, and the 'Exercise' or 'Think-Pair-Share' questions given on the slides.
+- Do as many practice problems as you can from this review sheet, the books, the quizzes, the homeworks, and the 'Exercise' or 'Think-Pair-Share' questions given on the slides.
 For quizzes/homeworks/in class questions try to re-solve without looking at the answer key or a solution given in the next slide.
 Then check to see how you did. - For all practice questions, try to solve (and write down) a solution first without resources and somewhat quickly, as you would on the exam.
 Then go back and more slowly work through the problem, see if you solution is correct, etc. - We encourage you to post on Piazza to check answers/discuss approaches.